lpre/Fastcgi-Container/README.md

 # Build

+Make sure the MNMLSTC Core is available in your INCLUDE path.
+It should resolve properly the header files with prefix "core/" like:

+	#include "core/any.hpp"

 The project is using GNU Autotools.
 To build it, execute the following commands in the root directory of the project:

 	./autogen.sh